 If you have seen birds digging up your lawn, you may have wondered why.
 In this article, we look at why they do this and how to stop them from destroying your lawn.

 Birds will dig up your lawn to feed on grubs.
-The most effective method is to reduce the number of grubs on the lawn.
-Beneficial nematodes will kill ants, fleas, moths, beetles, flies, weevils, and other pests that birds feed on.
-Ultrasonic animal repellers and sprinklers are an excellent deterrent for scaring birds away.
+The most effective method is to reduce the number of grubs in the lawn.
+Beneficial nematodes will kill the larvae of cockchafer beetles, ants, fleas, moths, beetles, flies, weevils, and other pests that birds feed on.
+Ultrasonic animal repellers and sprinklers are excellent deterrents for scaring birds away.

 Ultrasonic Bird Repeller